TransmodelEcosystem/EUDIT/wiki/use-cases/business-use-cases/buc-d-pay.md

 - **Preconditions (must be true before start):**
   - Access to the distributor’s payment system is available/authorized to the retailer and/or TRANSPORT CUSTOMER.
   - The relevant payment processing system(s) of the selected offer elements are identified.
-  - The distributor’s selling system and related pricing rules with dependency information (PAYMENT METHOD) are available (online service or accessible dataset).
+  - The distributor’s selling system and related pricing rules with dependency information are available (online service or accessible dataset).
   - At least one payment is to be done (amount different from 0).
   - The TRANSPORT CUSTOMER context needed to continue the purchase is available or can be entered, including traveller data, rights, options, delivery data, invoicing data or VAT context where required.

 - **Postconditions — Success guarantees:**
-  - A TRAVEL BASKET exists and contains one or more completed and consistent TRAVEL BASKET ELEMENTs according to the TRANSPORT CUSTOMER’s actions.
+  - A TRAVEL BASKET exists and has been paid according to the TRANSPORT CUSTOMER’s actions.
-  - Each TRAVEL BASKET ELEMENT contains one CUSTOMER OFFER PACKAGE and the information needed for continuation :
-    - selected **CUSTOMER OFFER PACKAGE(s)**, including quantity
-    - the associated current **PRICE**
-    - applicable **reductions, TRAVEL GUARANTEEs and aftersales conditions**
-    - any dependency information linking it to other TRAVEL BASKET ELEMENTs
-    - optional protection or guarantee services selected during shopping, where applicable
-    - group-specific quotation results, where applicable
-    - approval-hold status, where applicable
-    - identified reservation-related constraints or intermediate reservation results, where applicable
-  - The whole TRAVEL BASKET has a calculated total **PRICE** (can be zero or less).
   - The basket state presented to the customer is consistent, regardless of whether the underlying implementation relies on a retailer basket, a distributor basket, or coordinated baskets across both.
-  - This use case ends when the TRAVEL BASKET is ready for the next step; reservation initiation and payment are out of scope and belong to the following use case.
+  - This use case ends when the TRAVEL BASKET is ready for the next step; payment is done.

 - **Postconditions — Minimal guarantees:**
-  - If the TRANSPORT CUSTOMER abandons the process or no suitable solution is found, the TRAVEL BASKET remains empty.
+  - If the TRANSPORT CUSTOMER abandons the process or no suitable payment solution is found, the TRAVEL BASKET remains as it is for a delay.
 The purchase process is suspended or ended.
-  - After any TRAVEL BASKET operation, the retailer and/or distributor shall ensure that no TRAVEL BASKET ELEMENT remains with an outdated PRICE, an invalid status, or an unresolved dependency with another TRAVEL BASKET ELEMENT.
-The TRAVEL BASKET shall remain internally consistent after any operation.
-  - If synchronisation between retailer-side and distributor-side basket states is required, the system detects any divergence and prevents continuation until the customer basket state is made consistent again.
+  - If reversement, financiers, use case K
+  -
   - The TRANSPORT CUSTOMER actions can be logged/audited (if required by the system).

 ---